ahmed-tkhan/RaspberryPi5IntroWorkshop/README.md

    # Construct the command for playing the song
    song_command = f'mpg123 -q {song_file_name} &'

-   # Pass a command to the operating system to announce the song name using Festival
-   os.system(f"echo 'playing song {song_file_name}' | festival --tts")

    # Print files in the current directory (optional)
    print(os.system("ls"))